q-w-a/probabilistic_bias_analysis/README.md

-# Probabalistic Bias Analysis to Approximate COVID-19 Infection Counts
+# Probabalistic Bias Analysis to Approximate the True Number of COVID-19 Infections

 Applying probablistic bias analysis to approximate the true number of COVID-19 infections, at the state level in all states and at the county level in Massachusetts.